Subscribe for our FREE 30 minute meals book!

 Lastly, if you want more recipes straight to your inbox, be sure to subscribe to my email list.
 As always, tag me on instagram if you make this recipe so I can see your creation!

-Chia Seed Pudding
+Vanilla Chia Seed Pudding

-My everyday go-to chia pudding recipe!
-It's creamy, so easy to make, and thickens up in just an hour thanks to an easy trick.
+My everyday go-to vanilla chia pudding recipe!
+It’s creamy, so easy to make, and thickens up in just an hour thanks to an easy trick.
 This vegan, paleo and keto friendly recipe is the perfect breakfast or snack.

-Prep Time: 5 minutes
+Prep: 5 minutes mins

-Cook Time: 0 minutes
+Cook: 0 minutes mins

-Thickening Time: 1 hour
+Thickening Time 1 hour hr

-Total Time: 1 hour 5 minutes
+Total: 1 hour hr 5 minutes mins

-Servings: 2 servings
+2

 Ingredients